-Do you need to study for the Inburgeringsexamen (Civic Integration Test) and acquire Dutch Citizenship?
+Do you need to study for the Inburgeringsexamen (Civic Integration Test) and get Dutch Citizenship?
 Are you a non-EU citizen and do you wish to ease visa hassle?
-Or are you British and unsure what the effects will be of the Brexit vote?
-Then please contact me here.
+Or are you British and unsure what the effects of Brexit will be?
+Then please get in touch with me here.
 Inburgering students at Dutch & Such have a 95% success rate.
+One reason is I keep the classes small (max.
+8).
+So, individual attention is guaranteed.

 |Cost:||€ 380.- (excluding book)|